jurios/laravel-i18n/README.md

 The fallback locale in `laravel-i18n` has the same meaning as the `fallback_locale` for the Laravel localization system:
 Is the language which will be used when a translation is not defined for a given language.
-As `laravel-i18n` will consider the texts found in the project as a translation of the `fallback_locale` of the text, is a good practice define in your `config/app.php` the same `fallback_locale` as your language used in your codebase.
+As `laravel-i18n` will consider the texts found in the project written in `fallback_locale`, is a good practice define in your `config/app.php` the same `fallback_locale` parameter as your language used in your codebase.

 Once you have the desired `fallback_locale` in your `config/app.php`, let's install the `laravel-i18n` package: